Does Extra Point Count As Field Goal

 Historical Context and Rule Changes: The Evolution of Extra Points

 The modern PAT typically involves a placekick from the 2-yard line (or 15-yard line following a penalty during the play) but the distance has been adjusted over the years to discourage automatic scoring plays.
-The NFL introduced changes in 2015 to make extra points more challenging, moving the kick back to the 15-yard line.
+In practice, the NFL introduced changes in 2015 to make extra points more challenging, moving the kick back to the 15-yard line.
 This change aimed to increase the excitement and competition surrounding what was previously considered an automatic point.

 The Mechanics: A Detailed Comparison